Police aviation

 Police aviation is the use of aircraft in police operations.
 Police services commonly use aircraft for traffic control, ground support, search and rescue, high-speed car pursuits, observation, air patrol and control of large-scale public events and/or public order incidents.
 They may employ rotary-wing aircraft, fixed-wing aircraft, nonrigid-wing aircraft or lighter-than-air aircraft.
-In some major cities, police rotary-wing aircraft are also used as air transportation for personnel belonging to SWAT-style units.
+In some major cities, police rotary-wing aircraft are also used as air transportation for personnel belonging to police tactical units.
 In large, sparsely populated areas, fixed-wing aircraft are sometimes used to transport personnel and equipment.

 History

 The first police aviation department was established in New York City.
 Fixed-wing aircraft have generally been replaced by more versatile rotary-wing aircraft since the late 1940s.
 However, fixed-wing aircraft are still used in some missions, such as border patrol, as their higher speed and greater operating altitude allow larger areas to be covered.

 In 1921, the British airship R33 was used to help the police with traffic control around horse racing events at Epsom and Ascot.

 A large mural on the side of St. George's Town Hall in the East End of London depicting the 1936 Battle of Cable Street public order incident includes the police autogyro, that was present during the incident, overhead.

+The first police aviation unit in China, the Wuhan Municipal Public Security Bureau Aviation Squad was established in 1993 in the Wuhan municipal public security bureau.
+As of 2011, China operates a total of 20 police aviation units, with 35 police helicopters and 60 pilots.

 Rotary-wing aircraft

 The most common form of police rotary-wing aircraft is the helicopter, but other types of rotary-wing aircraft such as autogyros are also used.
 The Groen Hawk 4 autogyro was used during the 2002 Winter Olympics in Salt Lake City, Utah.

 Police rotary-wing aircraft are sometimes equipped to perform multiple functions, or are designed so that equipment can be changed quickly when required for divergent roles.
 For example, a rotary-wing aircraft could be used for search-and-rescue, and then as an air ambulance.
+They have also been used to perform search and rescue, notably in China after Tropical Storm Bilis.

 Police forces sometimes use military surplus rotary-wing aircraft, such as the Bell UH-1 Huey.
 Some policing organisations, such as the Policía Federal in Mexico, acquire new military rotary-wing aircraft such as the Sikorsky UH-60 Black Hawk.
 However, most buy civilian rotary-wing aircraft directly from major aircraft companies or lease them from specialty suppliers.

+The use of police helicopters by the Los Angeles Police Department has been criticized for causing excessive noise and pollution and harming the well-being of community members.